lucky630/ML-Challenges/Accenture Digital Hack Up/Readme.md

 # Accenture Digital Hack Up
-First Position solution for Accenture Digital Hack Up machine Learning challenge https://www.hackerearth.com/challenges/competitive/Accenture-ml/machine-learning/predict-comment-score/
+First Place solution for Accenture Digital Hack Up machine Learning challenge https://www.hackerearth.com/challenges/competitive/Accenture-ml/machine-learning/predict-comment-score/

-## About
+## Problem Statement
 In this competition we were chellenged to build a model that can predict scores of comments based upon The parent comment to which sarcastic comments are made and the Reply to a parent comment.

 Train Having 45000 comment replies and the test set having 30000 rows of comments.Here Task was to build a model that can predict scores of comments present in the test dataset.